U.S. Department of State Seal

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-The process for finalizing the adoption (or obtain legal custody) in Kyrgyzstan generally includes the following
+The process for finalizing the adoption in the Kyrgyz Republic generally includes the following:

 • Role of Adoption Authority: